 - If you will use ground rolled oats, use a food processor, chopper, or blender to pulse the oats into a course powder.
 If you wish to use only all-purpose flour, skip this step.
 (The optimal combination is to use half flour, half oats.)

-- Add the ground oats or all-purpose flour, onion, garlic, salt, pepper and egg to the bulgur and knead well with your hands for 2–3 minutes.
-Set aside and let the mixture rest for 15–30 minutes to allow the bulgur to soak up the moisture.
+- Add the ground oats or all-purpose flour, onion, garlic, salt, pepper and egg to the bulgur and mix well.
+Add extra water if necessary just so everything is moist.
+Set aside, and let the mixture rest for 15–30 minutes to allow the bulgur to soak up the moisture.

 For the sauce